KxSystems/datagen/README.md

 # Module for Generating Demo Data

 This module provides functions for generating synthetic data for various domains.
-These modules are designed to simulate real-world scenarios and datasets, enabling users to run queries (q-sql, SQL and PyKX) on q data.
+These modules are designed to simulate real-world scenarios and datasets, enabling users to run queries (q-sql, SQL and KDB‑X Python) on q data.

 ## API Documentation